Back to Podcast Guides

 Stop trying to find the perfect path; create enough space for the next honest experiment

-The practical answer from Jonny Miller’s conversation with Paul Millerd is this: if the default path is making you tight, resentful, numb, or strangely lifeless, the first move is not to design a flawless alternative.
-It is to stop long enough to feel what is actually alive.1
+If the default path is making you tight, resentful, numb, or strangely lifeless, the first move is not to design a flawless alternative.
+It is to stop long enough to feel what is actually alive.

-Paul’s “pathless path” is not a romantic command to quit your job, become a digital nomad, or turn your life into a self-expression project.
-His sharper point is that many people leave one script and immediately adopt another: founder, freelancer, creator, coach, minimalist, productivity expert, or “free” person who is still secretly measuring their worth with the old scoreboard.2
+Paul Millerd's "pathless path" is not a romantic command to quit your job, become a digital nomad, or turn your life into a self-expression project.
+His sharper point is that many people leave one script and immediately adopt another (founder, freelancer, creator, coach, minimalist, "free" person) while still measuring their worth with the old scoreboard.

-Non-doing is the interruption.
-It is the pause that lets your nervous system discover whether the next move is coming from fear, shoulds, status, scarcity, avoidance, curiosity, love, or genuine energy.
-In Paul’s words, the differentiator between a pseudo-path and the pathless path is “the spirit of non-doing” — hitting pause before moving forward.2
+Non-doing is the interruption: the pause that lets your nervous system discover whether the next move comes from fear, shoulds, status, scarcity, avoidance, curiosity, love, or genuine energy.
+Paul's phrase for the differentiator between a pseudo-path and the real thing: "the spirit of non-doing," meaning hit pause before moving forward.

 Use this guide as a field manual for: